-They weighed 298 grains, so I cut the powder charge half a grain, and loaded them up.
-Five days later (to allow them to get roughly as hard as linotype) I shot this group:
+They weighed 298 grains, so I cut the powder charge by half a grain, and loaded them up.
+Five days later (to allow them time to fully harden) I shot this group:

-In late 2018, I mounted a Weaver 20X scope on a little Sauer 101 "Scandic" .243 Winchester carbine, and fired it over sandbags fore and aft.
-This pretty much took me out of the equation, for pure rifle/ammunition testing.
-511 shots later, I came up with this:
+In late 2018, I mounted a Weaver 20X scope on my little Sauer 101 "Scandic" .243 Winchester carbine, and fired it over sandbags fore and aft.
+This pretty much took me out of the picture, to focus on rifle and ammunition performance alone.